 Sitemark and the client began by reviewing the most popular models other pilots use, with DJI Phantom 4 and DJI Matrice coming up the most often.
 Both have their advantages and disadvantages.
 The Phantom 4 PRO is easy to use, has a good battery life and due to its size is easy to transport.
 Their RGB camera has good quality but it is fixed, so if you want to do thermal inspections you would need two drones.
 On the other hand, the Matrice 210 is bigger which makes it more difficult to transport, but because of no fixed camera (in combination with an XT2) is the best all-around choice.

-Another factor they raised, what if we want to do solar construction as well?
+Another factor they raised is what if we want to do solar construction as well?

 That helped narrow the options again to an RTK-compatible drone resulting in the Phantom 4 PRO RTK and the Matrice 210 RTK as the top choices for their requirements.
 Both have the same pros and cons as their versions without RTK.

-Since evaluating this project, the Matrice 300 and H20T cameras came on the market, which are basically the successors of the Matrice 200 and XT2.
+Since evaluating this project, the Matrice 300 and H20T cameras came to the market, which are the successors of the Matrice 200 and XT2.

 How to make your own evaluation